We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 Overview of the current treasury software market

-In addition to ERP treasury modules and bank-provided services, there are also a variety of middleware systems offering more niche aggregation services such as electronic bank account management (eBAM) systems and Swift or EBICS connectors.
-Extremely well-resourced treasury departments can also choose to build their own homegrown solution or a ‘best-of-breed’ systems architecture made up of several systems.
-Modern treasury platforms are a relatively new addition to this software market.
+In addition to ERP treasury modules and bank-provided services, many companies use middleware solutions for niche aggregation services such as electronic bank account management (eBAM) systems and SWIFT or EBICS connectors.
+Large, well-resourced treasury teams may also choose to build their own in-house system, assemble a "best-of-breed" architecture using multiple specialized tools, or adopt modern treasury platforms, a newer alternative to legacy TMS solutions.

-• Core functionality: Almost all systems offer equivalent core treasury management features including cash and liquidity management, cash flow forecasting, and reporting.
+• Core functionality is largely standardized, with most systems offering cash and liquidity management, cash flow forecasting, and reporting.

 How do treasury management systems differ?